-The mother-son bond is one of the ancestral themes that has run through the history of mankind.
+The mother-child bond is one of the ancestral themes that has run through the history of humankind.
 Over the centuries, this bond has found in art a fertile ground to express itself in its many forms.
 Just think of the world of painting and the almost countless representations in Christian iconography of the Madonna and Child.
-In the same way, literature has continuously pushed the boundaries of the description of the mother-son bond.
+In the same way, literature has continuously pushed the boundaries of the description of the mother-child bond.
 One cannot help but think of the tragedy of Oedipus Rex, Sophocles‘ masterpiece, and its influence on psychoanalytic theory with the Oedipus complex.
 Or how the mother-son conflict is the central theme of cinematic classics such as Alfred Hitchcock‘s Psycho (1960).
-Mommy, the fifth movie by Canadian writer-director Xavier Dolan, adds new viewpoints to this theme.
+Mommy, the fifth movie by Canadian filmmaker Xavier Dolan, adds new viewpoints to this theme.

 To be fair, exploring the mother-son bond is a constant in Dolan’s movies.
 After all, his directorial debut occurred when he was just 19 years old with I Killed My Mother (2009), which he also wrote, produced, and starred in.
 The movie, partly autobiographical, follows the troubled relationship between a son and his mother.
 It won three awards at the Directors’ Fortnight program of the 62nd Cannes Film Festival.
 Mommy seems to follow this thread in a more intimate and mature way.

-A real enfant prodige, Xavier Dolan, born in 1989, has directed eight movies so far.
-Mommy debuted at the 67th Cannes Film Festival, where it won the Jury Prize.
+A true enfant prodige, Xavier Dolan, born in 1989, has directed eight movies so far.
+Mommy debuted at the 67th Cannes Film Festival where it won the Jury Prize.
 It won also Best Foreign Film at the 40th César Awards.
 Dolan is also the screenwriter, producer, costume designer, and editor of the movie.

 A brave mother and a troubled son